SonSS-33/SonSS-33/README.md

 ### 😊 About Me:

-**hisu87/Hisu87** is a special repository because its `README.md` file appears on your GitHub profile.
+**Sown Wolf** is a special repository because its `README.md` file appears on your GitHub profile.

 Here are some ideas to get you started:

 # Hi there 👋
-## I'm Hieu, a Fresher Software Developer
+## I'm Sown, a Intern Software Developer
 - 🌱 Currently studying at FPT Polytechnic College.
 - 🔭 Working on... nothing much at the moment!
 - 🌱 Learning Java and React.
 - 👯 Looking to collaborate on exciting projects.
 - 🤔 Seeking assistance with securing an internship in Ho Chi Minh City.
 - 💬 Feel free to ask me about anything.
-- 📫 How to reach me: hisu0807@outlook.com
+- 📫 How to reach me: sonv19996@gmail.com